Skip site navigation (1)Skip section navigation (2)

 inhibit_idle focus|fullscreen|open|none|visible

-closed (or the inhibitor is unset/changed). visible will inhibit
+is closed (or the inhibitor is unset/changed). visible will inhibit

-existing idle inhibitor for the view.
+existing idle inhibitor for the window.

 This can also be used with criteria to set an idle inhibitor for